ShubhamChinchane05/Bike-Store/README.md

-📊 Retail Analytics SQL Queries
-This project contains a comprehensive set of SQL queries designed for analyzing sales, customer behavior, product performance, and store operations in a retail database.

-🛠️ Technologies Used
-Database: PostgreSQL (or compatible RDBMS)

-Language: SQL

-🔍 Key Query Topics
-The script includes 18+ practical business queries:

-Product & Pricing

-List of product names with prices

-Products by brand and category

-Stock levels per store

-Sales Performance

-Total sales revenue by store

-Top 5 most sold products

-Best-selling brand

-Sales comparison by year

-Customer Analytics

-Orders placed per customer

-Total spending per customer

-Customers in same city as stores

-Cities with most customers

-Time-Based Insights

-Monthly and daily order counts

-Average order value

-Peak sales day

-Category & Brand Insights

-Products per category

-Customers ordering from multiple categories

-💡 Use Case
-Useful for:

-Data Analyst / BI Projects

-Dashboard Integration

-SQL Practice for Interviews

-Retail or eCommerce Sales Analysis
+# 📊 Retail Analytics SQL Queries

+This repository contains a collection of SQL queries for analyzing sales, customers, products, and store performance within a retail database environment.

+## 🛠️ Technologies Used

+- **Database**: PostgreSQL (or any SQL-compliant RDBMS)
+- **Language**: SQL

+## 📌 Overview of Queries

+The script includes a variety of real-world use cases that are commonly used in data analytics projects:

+### 🛍️ Product & Inventory
+- List all product names and their list prices.
+- Display each product with its brand and category.
+- Show total quantity of each product in stock across all stores.

+### 📈 Sales Insights
+- Calculate total sales revenue per store.
+- Identify the top 5 most sold products (by quantity).
+- Get the best-selling brand based on quantity.
+- Compare total sales made in each year.
+- Find the average order value per customer.

+### 👤 Customer Analytics
+- List customers who placed more than 3 orders.
+- Display total amount spent by each customer.
+- Identify customers from cities where stores are located.
+- Get customers who ordered from more than one category.
+- Determine which city has the highest number of customers.

+### 📆 Time-Based Analysis
+- Find the number of orders placed each month.
+- Determine the day with the highest number of orders.

+### 📦 Product Category Overview
+- Show the total number of products in each category.

+### 📍 Geographic Insights
+- Get the number of customers in each city.

+## 💡 Use Cases

+- SQL Practice for interviews
+- Portfolio project for data analysts
+- Business Intelligence and Reporting
+- Dashboard integration in tools like Power BI, Tableau, or Looker

+Feel free to contribute more queries or suggest improvements!